ManjotSingh18/Walmartify/README.md

 ## TomTom API
 * A free alternative to google map API to find walmart stores by user location
 ## PostMan
-* A program utlized to make custom calls to Walmart API in a manner to avoid bot detection
+* A program utilized to make custom calls to Walmart API in a manner to avoid bot detection

 # Future and Contributions
 The program is finalized but is open-source for further features and I hope it will be used as a tool within other applications contributing to a greater purpose.